lah7/gtk3-classic/README.md

 ![Screenshot of some of the tweaks](.github/readme/preview.png)

-This repository contains patches to restore GTK3's look & feel reminiscent to earlier versions.
+This repository contains patches to restore GTK 3's look & feel reminiscent to earlier versions.
 With many enhancements such as disabled CSD headers, traditional dialog boxes and file browser improvements.